tranphuquy19/NestJS-EJS-MVC-boilerplate/README.md

 ## Get started

+**Note**:

-**Note**: Make sure you have Docker, Docker Compose and Node.js installed.
-The `run.sh` script only works on Linux or MacOS.
+- Make sure you have Docker, Docker Compose and Node.js installed.
+- The `run.sh` script only works on Linux or MacOS.
 On Windows, you have to run it in MINGW64 environment (aka.
-Git bash).
-[See the instructions](https://jcutrer.com/windows/bash-shell-on-windows) - a PowerShell script will available soon.
+Git bash) - a PowerShell script will available soon.
+[See the instructions](https://jcutrer.com/windows/bash-shell-on-windows).
+- You need to install PostgreSQL and Redis by yourself, if you don't want to use Docker.

 ```bash
 https://github.com/tranphuquy19/NestJS-EJS-MVC-boilerplate # Clone this repository